 PP: You made beautiful videos featuring your piano performances.
 One of my favorites is your interpretation of Moonlight Sonata.
 Can you comment on the space suit and the dog?
 What is the story behind the video?
 Anna: When searching the Internet, I was surprised to see that the Moonlight Sonata is the most recorded composition.
 I was going through 200 videos of it and then the idea came to me: instead of recording one more piece, why not do a persiflage, something satirical?
 And make fun of the title that was not even given by the composer himself.
 So, immediately, my imagination took me to the Moon with Neil Armstrong (OBM), and, because fantasy has not limits, I took a Laika (OBM), a Soviet space dog, with me.
 When I play Moonlight Sonata, I feel the sadness – as if I am playing it on the Moon, missing the Earth.
 I wanted to express the longing and sadness through my performance…

 PP: How do you choose your repertoire?
 What makes you connect to a performance piece?
-Anna: Choosing the right repertoire is, perhaps, the most important part of a pianist’s job and it is always a challenge.
+Anna: Choosing the right repertoire is, perhaps, the most important part of a pianist’s job, and it is always a challenge.
 I have experienced it many times in competitions.
-Playing a right repertoire is part of winning a competition.
+Playing the right repertoire is part of winning a competition.
 In a free market economy your repertoire choice will decide if you are booked or not.
 To be able to earn a living as a pianist, you need to have at least 2 solo recital programs and 1 piano concert in store to start you going.
 It is a special thrill in playing at premieres: nobody played it before, there is no tradition, you have absolute freedom to do whatever you love – the luxury of your own interpretation!
 I only play the pieces I can connect to.
 There must be a mixture of following: I can play it, I love listening to this piece myself, it tells something about me, and, more importantly, I can incorporate this piece into my programs that will be liked by audience.
 I try to change the perspective and always ask if others would love to hear me play it.
 What can I give to this piece to make it sound “mine”?

 Playing a right repertoire is part of winning a competition.
 In a free market economy your repertoire choice will decide if you are booked or not.

-PP: What do you envision the role of classical music to be in the 21st century?
-And how do you see its transformation?
+PP: What do you envision the role of classical music to be in the 21st century, and how do you see its transformation?
 Anna: The role of classical music is changing.
 I am very concerned about the average age of classical music concertgoer.
 Every time I see it, I get aware of the task we, musicians, have!
 It is up to us to define the role of the classical music in the 21st century.
 We cannot play the same repertoire, in the same impersonal way, in the same halls!
 I think the trend is going back to home concerts where classical music will be part of the social ritual to be enjoyed with the friends.
 There are more and more salons popping up throughout major cities of the world.
 This occurrence reflects a desire for individualization.
 I also see classical music thriving on the Internet.
 It is becoming more accessible with, finally, having a chance to be explored and enjoyed by masses.

 It is up to us to define the role of the classical music in the 21st century.
 We cannot play the same repertoire, in the same impersonal way, in the same halls!

 PP: What do you think are the ways to engage younger audience in classical music?
-Anna: The best ways would be to show them that classical music can be not only beautiful but also fun!
+Anna: The best ways would be to show them that classical music can be not only beautiful, but is also fun!
 Schools can help, too, by organizing “classical music days” from time to time or offering more classical music within their school curriculum.
 Music can be used for memorization, consolidation of the learned material or as relaxation.
 There are so many ways!
 It is important for us, musicians, to get creative.

 What thought would you like to share with your fellow piano performers?
 Anna: Always stay creative and search for new ideas.